LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Supercharging visuomotor instruction tuning dataset

-Motivated by the success of LLaVA~\cite{liu2023llava} instruction finetuning data, and subsequent domain-specific instruction datasets (\eg for reasoning, grounding, or referring)~\cite{chen2023shikra,Ranasinghe2024LearningTL,peng2023kosmos}, LLaRA creates auxiliary robotics instruction tuning datasets that enhance a VLM-based policy.
-The idea is that the auxiliary datasets will drive VLMs to learn a better spatio-temporal understanding of the scene and eventually benefit robot learning.
+Motivated by the success of LLaVA~\citep{liu2023llava} instruction tuning data, and subsequent domain-specific instruction tuning datasets (\eg for reasoning, grounding, or referring)~\citep{chen2023shikra,Ranasinghe2024LearningTL,peng2023kosmos}, \modelname creates auxiliary robotics instruction tuning datasets that enhance a VLM in a self-supervised manner.

-More specifically, given a robot trajectory, we generate expert question-answer pairs formulating conversations that reveal useful information for learning a policy indirectly.
-In addition to visual observations, we make use of object labels, locations, and geometries (\eg rotation) together with task descriptions as expert information.
-We primarily introduce 6 dataset variants, augmenting existing expert information, such as auxiliary semantics, to better finetune VLMs.
-In each dataset, we consider a standard question, which is further rephrased multiple times using GPT-4 to infuse a reasonable diversity.
-Answers follow simple rule-based templates that format expert information as expected responses for each conversation style.
-Refer to \fref{fig:datasets} for formatting details and the appendix for qualitative samples of each dataset.
-The following paragraphs describe each auxiliary dataset.
+More specifically, given an expert trajectory, we generate conversations that reveal useful information for learning a policy implicitly via scripted templates.
+In addition to visual observations, we make use of automatically generated object labels, locations, and geometries (\eg rotation) together with task descriptions as expert (or oracle) information.
+We primarily introduce six auxiliary datasets, augmenting existing \modelIBC or \modelDIBC to better finetune VLMs.
+In each dataset, we consider a standard instruction, which is further rephrased multiple times using GPT-4~\citep{gpt4} to infuse a reasonable diversity.
+The answers follow simple rule-based templates that format expert information as expected responses for each conversation.
+The following paragraphs briefly describe each auxiliary dataset.
+We kindly refer the readers to \fref{fig:datasets} and \aref{app:aux_data} for formatting details and qualitative samples.